-- consists of blood vessels and nerves. - run within bony canals in the head - infra-orbital bundle runs through its canal in the maxilla and exits at the infra-orbital foramen - inferior alveolar/ mandibular bundle runs through its canal in the mandible and exits at the mental foramen
+- consists of blood vessels and nerves. - run within bony canals in the head - infra-orbital bundle runs through its canal in the maxilla and exits at the infra-orbital foramen - inferior alveolar/ mandibular bundle runs through its canal in the mandible and exits at the mental foraminae (caudal, middle, rostral; the middle mental foramen is the largest and located over the apex of the lower canine).